chenpp1881/Jupiter/README.md

 ![The overview of GPANet](fig/model.drawio.png)

-The overview of our proposed method Jupiter is illustrated in the Figure, which consists of three steps: 1) Data Sampling, 2) Contrastive Learning, 3) Label propagation, and 4) Vulnerability Detection.
+The overview of our proposed method Jupiter is illustrated in the Figure, which consists of four steps: 1) Data Sampling, 2) Contrastive Learning, 3) Label propagation, and 4) Vulnerability Detection.

 # Required Packages
 - python 3+